What is An Irrational Number

 0.1415926535

-So, these types of numbers are also known as irrational; they go forever but by repetition.
+So, these types of numbers are known as irrational numbers; their decimals go on forever without repeating.

 d) Always Non-Terminating